SERG-Delft/ml4se-offside/README.md

-# Using Distributed Representation of Code for Bug Detection :blue_book: :mortar_board:
+# Using Distributed Representation of Code for Bug Detection :blue_book:

 ## Description: :newspaper:
 The aim of this project is to use [Code2Vec](www.code2vec.org) model and replace the final layer used for method naming with a layer for bug detection.
 More specifically, we train the new model to detect [off-by-one](https://en.wikipedia.org/wiki/Off-by-one_error) errors.

-##Data collection: :floppy_disk:
+## Data collection: :floppy_disk:
 @TODO

-##Setting up env: :clipboard:
+## Setting up env: :clipboard:
 * Install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
 * Create a new environment: